 Myanmar cuisine, or known as Burmese cuisine, referring to dishes from various areas of Myanmar.
 It is characterized by extensive use of fish sauces.
 It has been influenced by Indian cuisine, Chinese cuisine, and Thai cuisine.
 Mohinga (rice noodle with fish soup) is the national dish of Myanmar.

 Shopping in Myanmar

 In Myanmar, you will encounter many vibrant markets in every town, city, and village.
 You will find all kinds of fresh produce, a variety of handicrafts and fresh produce.
 Best things to buy in Myanmar include cultural sand paintings, rare lotus silk scarves, and marble carvings.

 Safety in Myanmar

-According to Government of Canada, expats and travelers going to Myanmar should exercise a high degree of caution due to the unsettled political situation and the possibility of civil unrest.
+According to the Government of Canada, expats and travellers going to Myanmar should exercise a high degree of caution due to the unsettled political situation and the possibility of civil unrest.
 Inter-communal violence occurs.
-According to news report, more than 200 people have been killed in religious violence since June 2012.
+According to the news report, more than 200 people have been killed in religious violence since June 2012.
 Bomb explosions have occurred throughout the country, including in major cities such as Yangon and Mandalay.
-Violent crime against foreigners occurred, Expats and travelers should ensure that your personal belongings, passports and other travel documents are secure at all times.
+Violent crime against foreigners occurred, Expats and travellers should ensure that your personal belongings, passports and other travel documents are secure at all times.

 Healthcare in Myanmar